Sydney to Hobart Campaign

 Week 1 – Crew training and offshore qualifying passage

-Our programme starts with four days of skills and drills in Sydney Harbour.
+The programme begins with four days of structured training and preparation on Sydney Harbour.

-We will practice upwind and downwind sailing, reefing, headsail changes, spinnaker handling, and essential safety drills to ensure the crew are familiar with the yacht and their role on board.
+Training includes upwind and downwind sailing, reefing, headsail changes, spinnaker handling, helming, and essential offshore safety drills — ensuring every crew member becomes confident with both the yacht and their role on board.

-Next, we complete a valuable 24-hour offshore qualifying passage, a requirement of the race organizers, the Cruising Yacht Club of Australia.
+This is followed by a valuable 24-hour offshore qualifying passage, a requirement of the race organisers, the Cruising Yacht Club of Australia.

 Week 2 – Sydney to Hobart Yacht Race